cuongdphan/apprenticeship/git-and-github.md

 - `git cat-file -t` (type) and `-p` (print the contents)
 - `git --no-pager log --oneline`: display the log in the same screen
 - `git branch a_new_branch`: create a new branch without switching to it
-- `git ls-files -s`: show you what’s in the staging area
+- `git ls-files -s`: show you what's in the staging area
 - `git add <file>`
 - `git rm <file>`
 - `git mv <file>`